amikkonen/hamFoam/README.md

 Measurement data by Tampere University, Building Physics team led by Juha Vinha.
 We have more data than is published here.

-#To compile:
+# To compile
 cd solvers
 ./Allwmake

-#To test transient hamFoam:
+# To test transient hamFoam
 (for all the scripts to work, you need python3 and some packages) cd validationAndVerification/hamFoam/ bash runAll.sh